jsrepojs/jsrepo/sites/next/src/lib/docs/registry/index.md

 When users initialize your registry they will be prompted to add or update these config files.

+## Metadata

+You can view your registry on the **jsrepo** site by navigating to `https://jsrepo.dev/registries/<your-registry-url>` this page uses information from the manifest to display information like how many categories / blocks your registry has or it's dependencies.

+However if you configure the `meta` key in the `jsrepo-build-config.json` you can add more information like a description, a homepage, and tags.

 ## Live Examples

 - [github/ieedan/std](https://github.com/ieedan/std)